 Kaleidoscope Dance Company is the Northwest’s unique modern dance company of young people between the ages of 7 and 17.
-Founded in 1981 by Anne Green Gilbert, and now directed by Anna Mansbridge, this engaging company delights audiences with their mesmerizing and expressive performances.
+Founded in 1981 by Anne Green Gilbert, directed by Anna Mansbridge 2014-2023, and now directed by Bronwen Houck, this engaging company delights audiences with their mesmerizing and expressive performances.
 Kaleidoscope has performed for hundreds of thousands of children and adults in schools, theaters, community centers, retirement centers and other communal settings across the world.

 Mosaic Dance Company is comprised of children between the ages of 7 and 13, and offers performance opportunities to interested Creative Dance Center students.
 First formed in 2006 by Anne Green Gilbert, the company was reconvened by Anna Mansbridge in the Fall of 2018 through Spring 2020.
 When Mosaic is in session they perform with Kaleidoscope in two major annual concerts each year.